 - Conditions of Probation: While on probation, the student is expected to complete a full-time course load.
 The specific conditions and levels of achievement that are required to be met during the probation period will be conveyed in a letter from the CFASAP when the appeal is granted.

 Responsibility of Notifying Students: Financial Aid shall notify the student of all Committee decisions in writing.
 Letters will be sent to the student’s campus mail box or to the student’s home address of record if a notification takes place during the summer period between academic years.
 A copy of the letter will also be emailed to the student copying academic advisors.
-All communication with the CFASAP should be sent to the Director of Financial Aid.
+All communication with the CFASAP should be sent to the Dean of Financial Aid.

 What happens after a term on probation?